nvanheuverzwijn/mcollective-ldap-authenticator/README.md

 # mcollective-ldap-authenticator

-This is an attempt to bring an ldap backend to mcollective authentication rpc.
+This is an attempt to implement the [mcollective action policy project](https://github.com/puppetlabs/mcollective-actionpolicy-auth) to an ldap backend.

 ## Install